The Language & Culture BA Program & Minors |

-The language and culture major offers a full program in French and Spanish, with opportunities to study Chinese, German, Hebrew, and Italian.
+The language and culture major offers a full program in French and Spanish, with opportunities to study Chinese, German, Hebrew, Italian, and linguistics.
 A course in Hausa is also available through the anthropology program.

 Modern languages are taught through an approach that immediately involves students in oral interactions in the target language, while developing their linguistic and cultural awareness.
 Beginning French and Spanish courses also include interactive language labs.
 As students acquire fluency, they are introduced to varied aspects of the language’s cultural context.
 These include courses in civilization, translation, literature, and history.